 Internal application process

-- Brief (two-page maximum) description of the educational innovation project
+- Brief (2-page maximum) description of the educational innovation project;

 - must confirm that the candidate will have “at least 50 percent protected time to pursue a mentored educational project.”

 - The letter must additionally acknowledge that this grant does not allow indirect costs.
 This statement can be used/modified within the letter: “The department recognizes that this grant does not allow indirect costs and will commit to covering any associated indirect costs per applicable school/institutional policy.”